How To Store Bread Yeast

 3. Freeze unopened dry yeast up to 2 years and fresh yeast for 5 months.

 This article will discuss each storage method in complete detail.
 Including all kinds of yeast like, dry, instant dry and fresh.
-Keep reading for important tips on each one.

 How To Store Yeast